-In Figure 4, the switch S1 is external shut down switch, it can turn on and off the driver with the SDN pin high and lower respectively, at the internal chip control input: >1.4V = enable, <0.95V = shut down, normal threshold voltage = 1.2V.
-The switch S1 can also be an electronic switch, such as an I/O pin of a micro-controller, with an either open drain or push/pull output.
-See Figure 5.
-If not using a switch (S1) to control the laser, leave the SDN pin unconnected.
+The switch S1 is an external switch for shutting down or enabling the controller.
+When shorting SDN to ground, i.e. to close the switch S1, the controller is shut down; when leave the switch open, the internal pull up circuit pulls the SDN pin high and the controller is enabled.
+The internal logic threshold on the SDN pin is: >1.4V for enabling, and < 0.95V for shutting down, normal threshold voltage is 1.2V.
+The switch S1 can also be replaced by an electronic switch, such as an I/O pin of a micro-controller, an either open drain or push-pull output digital port, see Figure 5.
+If not using a switch to control the laser, leave the SDN pin unconnected.

-If the SYNC isn't connected, the default internal switching frequency is 500kHz.
-This pin can also be connected to an external clock signal of which the frequency can be about 10% to 15% higher than the switching frequency.
-In this way, the driver will be switching at the same frequency with the external clock signal, eliminating beating interferences.
-If other switching frequency is needed, please tell us, it can be specified from 300kHz to 700kHz.
+The SYNC pin is for using an external signal to synchronize the internal switching frequency, to eliminate the beating interference between this laser controller and other switch mode power supply on the same PCB.
+If the SYNC is not connected, the default internal switching frequency is 500KHz.
+When using this pin, it must be connected by an external clock signal of about 550kHz to 570kHz, about 10% to 15% higher than the default switching frequency of 500kHz.
+After using this function, the driver will be switching at the same frequency with the external clock signal, eliminating beating interferences.
+If other switching frequency is needed, please contact us, it can be specified from 300kHz to 700kHz.

-In Figure 4, the adjustable resistor W1 is used to setting the output current.
-Setting LIS from 0V to 2.5V will set the laser current from 0A to 2A linearly.
+In Figure 4, the potentiometer W1 is used to set the output current.
+Setting LIS from 0V to 2.5V will set the laser current from 0 to 500mA linearly.

-The laser diode D1 is connected between LDA and LDC.
-It is worth mentioning that the power supply return terminal should be connected to the pin 11 PGND and the cathode of the laser diode should be connected to the pin 10 LDC.
-These 2 nodes should not be connected together externally and they are connected together internally already by the
+The laser diode D1 is connected between LDA and LDC pins.
+It is worth mentioning that the power supply return terminal should be connected to the pin 11, PGND, and the cathode of the laser diode should be connected to the pin 10, LDC.
+These 2 nodes should not be connected together externally, although they are connected together internally already by the driver circuit.

-In Figure 4, the LED D2 is used to indicating laser diode status.
+In Figure 4, the LED D2 is used to indicate laser diode status.
 When LDGD pin is high, >2V, the laser diode control loop is working properly.
 When LDGD pin is low, <0.3V, the laser diode is bad, or there is a short or open circuit at the laser diode.
-The LDGD pin can also be connected to a digital input pin of a micro-controller, when software/firmware is utilized in the system.
-See Figure 5.
-Figure 5 shows a typical micro-processor-based application circuit.
+The LDGD pin can also be connected to a digital input pin of a micro-controller, when software/firmware is utilized in the system, see Figure 5.
+A typical micro-processor-based application circuit is shown in Figure 5.

 Figure 5.
-A Typical Micro-processor-based Application
+A Typical Micro-processor-based Application Schematic